duanzhiihao/duanzhiihao.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD candidate at Purdue University ECE, the <a href='https://engineering.purdue.edu/~ips/'>Video and Image Processing Laboratory</a>.
+subtitle: PhD candidate at the <a href='https://engineering.purdue.edu/~ips/'>Video and Image Processing Laboratory</a>, ECE, Purdue University.

 profile:
   align: right